 - PARMED-X form for pregnant women to review with their health care provider prior to starting a new fitness program: Click Here

 - PARMED-X form for health care providers to sign when clearance to begin a fitness program is needed: Click Here

 - A bottle of water to keep you hydrated and a post-workout snack on hand to help you recover after a workout

 - Yoga mat/old towel for Pound Fit classes to protect the floors from the strikes and your clothes during sitting and laying down routines

-- A stroller or car seat for mom and baby fitness classes.
+- For mom and baby fitness classes, a stroller or car seat.
 Some centers do not allow strollers outside of the room for safety reasons.
 If driving, best to leave it in your car and bring the car seat in.
 Carriers are great for dance workout classes but are not mandatory if you want to workout alone.

 Arrive on Time